-Allied Health Professionals Dietetics The BGH dietetic service will offer cover on 28 th December and 4 th December with 2 dietitians on duty.
+Daily Board Rounds Board rounds will continue as normal on each of the days outwith the public holidays and • weekends 11am Charge Nurse The 11am Charge Nurse meeting will continue daily (including the public holidays and Meeting weekends).
+3pm Look Ahead Meeting This new initiative is still in its infancy and it is intended it will continue during the festive period.
+At present this meeting only happens during the week (or in ours periods), however it is planned to have it running out of hours and this will be in place by the festive period.
+Allied Health Profession als Dietetics The BGH and community dietetic services will offer a similar level of cover to previous years, with no Dietetic service on the 4 public holidays.
+A telephone advisory service will be available via BGH switchboard during the mornings of 26 December and 02 January focussed on preventing any delayed discharges; other out of hours support is via the P&CS on call manager.
 There will be sufficient clinical cover on the other working days to provide normal dietetic services in BGH, Mental Health, paediatrics, and Primary Care, but with reduced outpatient appointments, for urgent cases only.
-Health Improvement Dept The Health Improvement Dept will be closed between the 25 th December and the 4 th January.
-There will also be a limited service provision out with the festive period.
-Occupational Therapy Normal levels of service will be provided on the day's out with the public holidays.
+There will be limited or no health promotion dietetic service provision over the festive period as the health improvement dept and many partner agencies are closed at this time of year.
+Occupational Therapy Normal levels of service will be provided on the day's outwith the public holidays.
 Over the 25 December and 01 January public holidays no service will be provided.
-Over the 28 December and 04 January public holidays there will be two OTs on duty in the BGH who will focus attention across Medicine and Orthopaedics and where required to support discharge.
+Over the 26 December and 02 January public holidays there will be two OTs on duty in the BGH who will focus attention across Medicine and Orthopaedics and where required to support discharge.
 Trauma and General Surgery will be provided through the OT bleep holder on all of the public holidays.
-OT staff will feed in daily board rounds as normal and will also attend the Multi Disciplinary Team meetings across the BGH and Community Hospitals which are set up for the normal working days out with the public holidays.
-Physiotherapy Normal levels of service will be provided on the day's out with the public holidays.
-Over the 25 December and 01 January public holidays there will be an on-call service provided for respiratory.
-Over the 28 December and 04 January public holidays it is planned that there will be two Physios on duty in the BGH who will focus attention across Medicine and Orthopaedics and where required to support discharge.
-Physiotherapy staff will feed in daily board rounds as normal and will also attend the Multi Disciplinary Team meetings across the BGH and Community Hospitals which are set up for the normal working days out with the public holidays.
-Podiatry Normal levels of service will be provided on the days out with the public holidays.
-During the public holidays the service will be closed.
+OT staff will feed in daily board rounds as normal and will also attend the Multi Disciplinary Team meetings across the BGH and Community Hospitals which are set up for the normal working days outwith the public holidays.
+Physiotherapy Normal levels of service will be provided on the day's outwith the public holidays.
+Over the 25 .
+Hydiothiciapy December and 01 January public holidays there will be an on-call service provided for respiratory.
+Over the 26 December and 02 January public holidays it is planned that there will be two Physios on duty in the BGH who will focus attention across Medicine and Orthopaedics and where required to support discharge.